ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 ### Commit/reveal gas grief

 - Online admission keeps storage and each later scan bounded by K.
-- No cutoff transaction scans an unbounded pending pool.
 - Fork benchmarks must cover worst-case K external freeze calls and not only happy-path proof verification.

 ### Commit-only sybils plus one valid honest reveal